david-alejo/arcas_ws/README.md

 All these tests can be found in the directories src/use_tg/experiments

 Please contact me: churr.te@gmail.com for any doubts, feedback or assistance.

+For configuring the workspace, please follow the instructions found in src/provided_ws/setupARCAS_ROSWorkspace.txt